isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppreceivedataind"></a>PppReceiveDataInd

-Ethernet üzerinden aktarımdan veri al
+Ethernet üzerinden iletimden veri alma

 ### <a name="prototype"></a>Prototype